pacman82/arrow-odbc/Readme.md

 [![Licence](https://img.shields.io/crates/l/arrow-odbc)](https://github.com/pacman82/arrow-odbc/blob/master/License)
 [![Crates.io](https://img.shields.io/crates/v/arrow-odbc)](https://crates.io/crates/arrow-odbc)

-Fill Apache Arrow arrays from ODBC data sources.
-This crate is build on top of the [`arrow`](https://crates.io/crates/arrow) and [`odbc-api`](https://crates.io/crates/odbc-api) crate and enables you to read the data of an ODBC data source as sequence of Apache Arrow record batches.
-This crate can be used to insert the contens of Arrow record batches into a database table, too.
+Fill Apache Arrow arrays from ODBC data sources. `arrow-odbc` is build on top of the [`arrow`](https://crates.io/crates/arrow) and [`odbc-api`](https://crates.io/crates/odbc-api) crates and enables you to read the data of an ODBC data source as sequence of Apache Arrow record batches. `arrow-odbc` can also be used to insert the contens of Arrow record batches into a database table.

 ## About Arrow